 Anna Rafferty, assistant professor of Computer Science at Carleton College, will be joining the Department of Educational Psychology as a visiting scholar.
-She will work with Dr. Keisha Varma in the STEM, thinking, reasoning, and learning lab and Dr. Sashank Varma in the Cognitive Architecture Lab.
+She will work with Dr. Keisha Varma in the Games and Learning Sciences Lab and Dr. Sashank Varma in the Cognitive Architecture Lab.

 Her work at Carleton College combines ideas from computer science, education, and cognitive science.
 She researches applying and developing machine learning and artificial intelligence techniques to improve educational technologies and better understand human learning.